learn-co-curriculum/python-p4-iam-putting-it-all-together-lab/README.md

   - Return a JSON response with the error messages, and an HTTP status code of 422 (Unprocessable Entity).

-After finishing the `Recipe` resource, you're done!
+After finishing the `RecipeIndex` resource, you're done!
 Make sure to check your work.
 You should be able to run the full test suite now with `pytest`.

 You should also be able to test this in the React application by creating a new